 Messier Marathons at Astrofarm

-We have a special Astrofarm Messier Marathon event on Wednesday the 29th of March 2017 for local astronomers to spend the night learning about and taking part in the marathon – more details here.
+We have special Astrofarm Messier Marathon events from Friday 16th of March to Monday the 19th of March 2018 for where you can spend the night learning about and taking part in the marathon – Email firstname.lastname@example.org for more details.